 Tangible benefits

 Investing in a landscape plan can significantly influence many aspects of development, including increased property values.
-Landscaping in almost any form can add up to 7 per cent to office buildings' rents.
+Landscaping in almost any form can add up to seven percent to office buildings' rents.
 For example, in Philadelphia, a medium-sized office property could increase over $70,000 in annual rental income.

-Similarly, landscaping in residential properties may increase their market value by 2 to 5 per cent.
-Multiple studies have stated that green roofs can add up to 16 per cent to the average rent of multifamily houses.
+Similarly, landscaping in residential properties may increase their market value by two-five percent.
+Multiple studies have stated that green roofs can add up to 16% to the average rent of multifamily houses.
 Furthermore, property developers can avail many incentives, including:

 Intangible incentives